-Every small business owner sees Facebook ads on their personal Facebook page but doesn’t know how to effectively run them.
+Every small business owner sees Facebook ads on their personal Facebook page but many of them don’t know how to run them effectively.

 I was a band director before I started providing this service.
 If I can figure it out, you can too.

-This side hustle also doesn't take very much time.
+This 2019 side hustle also doesn't take very much time either.
 After you onboard a client and do the initial ad creation and audience testing (only takes a few hours), the ads essentially run on autopilot from then on.

-The premise for this side hustle is actually pretty simple: You teach Chinese children English online in your spare time.
+The premise for this side hustle is actually pretty simple: You use your spare time to teach English online to Chinese children.

-You do not have to be a certified teacher to do this side hustle!
+You do not have to be a certified teacher to do this side hustle either!
 All you need is experience working with children.
 That could include any of the following: